ror-community/new-deployment/ror/infrastructure.md

 ROR uses a standard architecture with the following major components:
 1. Virtual Private Cloud (VPC) with a public and private subnet.
 1. All application servers, databases and file storage are hosted in the private subnet, not directly accessible from the internet.
-1. The public subnet connects the private subnet to the internet via application load balancers (ALB), a content delivery network (CDN, Cloudfront) and bastion host (SSH access for staff) for incoming traffic.
+1. The public subnet connects the private subnet to the internet through an application load balancers (ALB) via API Gateway, a content delivery network (CDN, Cloudfront) and bastion host (SSH access for staff) for incoming traffic.
 ALB and CDN provide SSL termination, ROR services are only accessible via https.
 1. Our VPC hosts a production, staging and dev environment.
 Every resource in the production system is duplicated for high availability, in different AWS zones if possible (e.g. for databases).
 1. The AWS infrastructure is managed by the Terraform service, which treats infrastructure as code.
 All configurations are stored in a (public) GitHub repository, and configuration changes in that repository trigger automatically trigger the intended changes in our infrastructure.
 1. For service monitoring, we mainly rely on AWS Cloudwatch.